 In principle, the most recently published (= available) prices (for securities and money market instruments, generally the closing prices for the previous day) and the previous day's subfund prices shall be consulted for the fund's price calculation.
 Where, due to the political or economic situation, the most recently published valuation price quite clearly and not merely in one individual case does not correspond to the actual values, a price calculation may be omitted where the fund has invested 5 % or more of its fund assets in assets for which no prices - or no market-compatible prices - are available.

 Frequency of calculation of prices

-The issue and redemption prices will be calculated on each day of stock market trading (on the Vienna stock exchange).
+The issue and redemption prices will be calculated on each Austrian banking day.

 Costs of issuing and redeeming units